 With the new Model Interface Toolkit, you can integrate models from a variety of simulation environments and programming languages.
 In addition to The MathWorks, Inc. Simulink® software, the Model Interface Toolkit supports C/C++, LabVIEW, and more than fifteen other environments.
-National Instruments designed the toolkit with usability in mind, making every effort to provide easy-to-use APIs and new features, such as the ability to execute multiple models simultaneously.
+NI designed the toolkit with usability in mind, making every effort to provide easy-to-use APIs and new features, such as the ability to execute multiple models simultaneously.

 Unfortunately, existing LabVIEW SIT code will not automatically update to use the new Model Interface Toolkit APIs.
 Refer to the following general guidelines for migrating SIT applications to the Model Interface Toolkit.

 Migrating ModelsAfter you install the Model Interface Toolkit, complete the following steps to prepare a Simulink model for use with the Model Interface Toolkit: